 We originally priced our flights on Qantas to go direct to the States and then we used search engines to find cheap flights from Dallas to Raleigh/D.C, and LAX to Raleigh/D.C.

 At last minute, we decided to check booking a flight direct from Sydney to Raleigh/D.C through Qantas.
 We were shocked to discover going direct all the way through a Qantas booking was cheaper – and less hassle!

 7. Use frequent flyer points

-Our favourite way of getting free, or cheaper, flights.
+Our favorite way of getting free, or cheaper, flights.

 We have an American Express Business credit card through the Commonwealth Bank which gives us up to 3 Qantas points for every dollar we spend.
 We use this card for all our business expenses and over time it accumulates nicely, plus we’ve gained points from taking other reward flights over the years.